WrestleMania 34: Pre-show

-WWE WrestleMania 34, New Orleans, LA 2018.

 Three matches were contested on the two-hour long WrestleMania 34 Kickoff pre-show, with the second hour shown live on USA Network.
 During the pre-show, it was shown that John Cena had indeed attended the event as a fan, and cameras followed him as he took his seat in the audience, a few rows back from the ring.

 The first match on the pre-show was the fifth annual André the Giant Memorial Battle Royal.
 In the closing moments, "Woken" Matt Hardy, Mojo Rawley, and Baron Corbin were the final three competitors.
 Bray Wyatt, who had previously feuded with Hardy, appeared and surprisingly, Wyatt assisted Hardy in eliminating Rawley and distracted Corbin, As a result, Hardy then eliminated Corbin to win the match and trophy.

 Next, Cedric Alexander faced Mustafa Ali in the tournament final for the vacant WWE Cruiserweight Championship.
 Ali performed a "054" on Alexander, who broke the pinfall attempt by placing his foot on the bottom rope.
 In the end, Alexander executed a "Lumbar Check" on Ali to win the title.

 The WrestleMania Women's Battle Royal culminated in Sasha Banks and Bayley teaming up to eliminate Natalya and The Riott Squad (Ruby Riott, Sarah Logan, and Liv Morgan).
 Banks and Bayley then shook hands only for Bayley to quickly eliminate Banks.
 Thinking she had won the match, Bayley began celebrating, not realizing that Naomi had not actually been eliminated.
 Naomi then performed a "Rear View" on Bayley and eliminated her to win the match.